PostgresApp/PostgresApp/index.md

 Quick Installation Guide
 -----------------
 1. Download
+2. Move to `/Applications`
-2. Double Click
+3. Double Click

+Done!
+You now have a PostgreSQL server running on your Mac.
-3. To use the command line programs, [set up your `$PATH`](documentation/cli-tools.html)
+To use the command line programs, [set up your `$PATH`](documentation/cli-tools.html).
-4. If you prefer a graphical app, check out the [list of GUI tools](documentation/gui-tools.html)
+If you prefer a graphical app, check out the [list of GUI tools](documentation/gui-tools.html).

 What's In The Box?
 ------------------